Paibok: Powers and abilities

 As a Skrull, Paibok possesses heightened physical malleability, an innate racial ability to shapeshift.
-Paibok is a graduate from the Skrull military academy, as well as an expert in all forms of armed and unarmed combat known to his own species.
-He can access to advanced technology, such as warp drive starships or ranged energy weapons.
-Paibok has a set of additional powers, thanks to bionic re-engineering by Skrull scientists.
-He also possesses immense strength, stamina, durability, speed, and agility, supersonic flight, organic metal transformation, cryokinesis, electrokinesis, and hypnotism.
+He is a graduate from the Skrull military academy, as well as an expert in all forms of armed and unarmed combat.
+As the Power Skrull, Paibok has a set of additional powers due to bionic re-engineering.
+He also possesses immense physical abilities, supersonic flight, organic metal transformation, cryokinesis, electrokinesis, and hypnotism.
 Paibok wears body armor of unspecified materials.

 In other media

-Paibok appears as a mini-boss in the video game Marvel: Ultimate Alliance, voiced by Khary Payton.
-He appears during a mission when the player must visit the Skrull homeworld that is under attack by Galactus.
-Initially, the player can choose either the Super-Skrull or Paibok to act as bodyguards while opening the doors for the Skrull Empress' spaceship to escape.
-The only exception is if your team is composed of the Fantastic Four in which case they do not trust either Paibok or the Super-Skrull.
-Afterwards, the Skrull Empress then orders Paibok and the Super-Skrull to kill the heroes while she escapes.
-A simulation disk has the Human Torch fighting Paibok and a VS simulation disk has the heroes fighting Paibok.
+Paibok appears as a mini-boss in Marvel: Ultimate Alliance, voiced by Khary Payton.